★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Risk-bearing/value-based models reward superior clinical operations, care management, and cost-control capabilities rather than simple fee-for-service volume.
+Risk-bearing/value-based models reward superior clinical operations, care management, and cost-control capabilities rather than simple fee-for-service volume, but 2025 results show execution risk in loss contracts and value-based care economics.

 Erosion risks